Derby versus Maydena?

 This is stacked in Derby’s favour.
 Derby Trails were built by the council to foster local business and the community has jumped on board.
 Derby has been a riding destination for much longer than Maydena and the new trails have been in place for several years.
 So, of course the facilities at Derby are better.
 Between Branxholm and Weldborough the Greater Derby area is well serviced with plenty of accommodation, bike shops, pubs, pizza, petrol stations and a good little supermarket.
 There are 2 shuttle companies in Derby ( Vertigo and MAD MTB ) and other companies which regularly run tours of the Derby trails such as Phil Exton’s Tasmanian Mountain Bike Adventures, and Adam Campbell’s Big Mountain MTB.
 Maydena Bike Park is run on a different model.
 The bike park is a privately owned business.
 This doesn’t make it better or worse than the Derby model but Maydena Bike Park run the cafe, bar and bike shop.
 There is private accommodation but from what I can see the community doesn’t seem particularly involved and in general facilities are those you expect in a small country town of 200 people.

 However, Maydena’s secret weapon is Hobart.
 Maydena is only a bit over an hour to Hobart and Hobart is awesome!
 It has every kind of accommodation great restaurants, bars, cafes, bike shops, supermarkets, breweries and heaps of good mountain biking of its own.
 If you’re happy to drive for an hour at either end of the day you can stay in one of the coolest holiday destination on the planet.
+And Hobart has some pretty good riding too.
+If you want some extra riding either side of a Maydena trip South Hobart, Mt Wellington or The Meehan range are within 15 minutes of the centre of town.

 ROUND 2 WINNER: Maydena ( if you stay in Hobart )